JAlcocerT/JAlcocerT/content/blog/dev-all-as-a-code.md

 Just in case that you need some help with: https://fmhy.net/misc#resume-portfolio

 ## Animations as a Code

+You know, we can do [animation as a code as seen with matplotlib](https://jalcocert.github.io/JAlcocerT/animations-as-a-code/).

+{{< youtube "I46bPuSdrqk" >}}

+And you should probably place your codes into a [repo like this one](https://github.com/JAlcocerT/DataInMotion) if you go that route.

+What if you have couple of brands and want to recycle your animations?

-Last night the yt algorithm hit me with this:
+Then, Last night the yt algorithm hit me with this:

 <!--
 https://youtu.be/dtjb2OhEQcU?si=sXeXvjrF50WfU_P4